jeshraghian/snntorch/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 snnTorch was initially developed by `Jason K. Eshraghian`_ in the `Lu Group (University of Michigan)`_.

-Additional contributions were made by Xinxin Wang, Vincent Sun, and Emre Neftci.
+Additional contributions were made by Vincent Sun, Peng Zhou, Ridger Chu, Xinxin Wang, and Emre Neftci.

 Several features in snnTorch were inspired by the work of Friedemann Zenke, Emre Neftci, Doo Seok Jeong, Sumit Bam Shrestha and Garrick Orchard.